symfony/symfony-docs/cookbook/web_services/php_soap_extension.rst

         }
     }

 Take note of the calls to ob_start, ob_get_contents, and ob_clean.
 These methods control `output buffering`_ which allows us to "trap" the echoed output of $server->handle().
 This is necessary because Symfony expects our controller to return a Response object with our output as it's "content".
 You must also remember to set the "Content-Type" header to "text/xml", as this is what the client will expect.
-So, we use ob_start to start buffering the STDOUT and use ob_get_contents to dump the echoed output into the content of our Response.
-Finally, we must call ob_clean to clear our output buffer and return our Response.
+So, we use ob_start to start buffering the STDOUT and use ob_get_clean to dump the echoed output into the content of our Response and clear our output buffer.
+Finally, we're ready to return our Response.

 Below is an example calling our service using `NuSOAP`_ client.
 This example assumes indexAction in our controller above is accessible via the route "/soap".

 .. code-block:: php
     $client = new soapclient('http://example.com/app.php/soap?wsdl', true);